vanruc/todoApp/README.md

 </role>
 ```

-After done above tasks, we will need to Run `Generate Domain` and `Redeploy` our application.
+After completing the above tasks, we will need to run `Generate Domain` and `Re-deploy` our application.

 Now, we will login as a `Project Member` to see the change.

 ![](doc_img_src/mystaffinfomenu.png)

-However it not done yet, when you click to the menu link, it will show a new blank `Staff` document.
+However, it is not quite finished yet, when you click the menu link, it will show a new blank `Staff` document.

 ![](doc_img_src/staffeditview9.png)

-We will have to change a little bit here.
-When load `My Staff Information` we will check if any `Staff` associate with current user or not, if yes then we will load it.
+We will have to change a little bit here to load in the correct user data.
+When loading `My Staff Information`, we will check whether any `Staff` are associated with the current user or not, if there is we will load it.

-To do above requirement we will need to create a `bizLet` for `Staff` document and override the `newInstance` method.
+To do the above we will need to create a `bizLet` for the `Staff` document and override the `newInstance` method.

-To learn more about `bizLet` you can read at https://skyvers.github.io/skyve-dev-guide/bizlets/
+To learn more about `bizLet` you can have a read at https://skyvers.github.io/skyve-dev-guide/bizlets/

 Now let me to show you how we can create `StaffBizLet` to customize the document as we want.